amcaplan/check_everything/README.md

 give you command-line access to Ruby Documentation for the Core classes.
 For example, to see documentation for array, type 'check_everything array'

-(You can always install this later with 'check_everything -r')

 2. Input your URLs and customize your categories!
 Check out the instructions in the configuration file.

-(Input 'check_everything -l' at any time to customize again.)

 ### Enjoy!